Become a Secret Service Agent: Step-by-Step Career Guide

 Do I Want to Be a Secret Service Agent?

 The U.S. Secret Service has two main missions: protection of the president, vice president and other designated U.S. and foreign dignitaries; and criminal investigations relating to counterfeiting and other financial crimes.
-Special Agents often work long hours in undesirable locations, travel on short notice and perform assignments that keep them away from home up to 30 days or longer.
+Special Agents often work long hours in undesirable locations, travel on short notice and perform assignments that keep them away from home for up to 30 days or longer.
 Agents may work undercover assignments and, as law enforcement officers, face dangerous situations with a high level of personal risk.
 However, they also have the satisfaction of protecting the lives of important political figures and their families, as well as being a part of trying to foil criminal activity, such as counterfeiting, that can damage the country's infrastructure on a wide scale.

 An individual interested in becoming a Special Agent needs to be a U.S. citizen and possess a bachelor's degree, related law enforcement experience or a combination of college coursework and law enforcement experience.
 This job is physically demanding and requires applicants to be in top physical shape.
 The following table outlines the core requirements to become a Special Agent, according to the U.S. Secret Service: